Most people today are confident they know what “Christianity” is…

 Mankind began to commit “sin” (or “disobedience to God”; “violation of God’s Moral Law”).

-It’s critical to note that God is the embodiment of truth and the source of all life – therefore, He cannot tolerate sin, which feeds on lies and produces death.
+It’s crucial to note that God is the embodiment of truth and the source of all life – therefore, He cannot tolerate sin, which feeds on lies and produces death.

 As a result, God cast Man out of the Garden of Eden (i.e. the sanctuary of Creation where God and Man once resided together), and the Serpent along with them.